garth-martinsen/python/conferenceDirectory/README.md

-If needed edit the locations: eg: change Room 1 to Area 1 etc. exit the grid.html edit session. copy 9 jpg imgs into the views directory and name them imgx.jpg where x= 1,2,...9 Determine your server ip address by using: ifconfig | grep inet perhaps: 192.168.1.7 Edit the server.py file and:
+If needed edit the locations: eg: change Room 1 to Area 1 etc. exit the grid.html edit session. copy 9 jpg imgs into the views directory and name them imgx.jpg where x= 1,2,...9 In a Terminal window:
+   Determine your server ip address by using: ifconfig | grep inet  (results in something like: 192.168.1.7 ...)
+   Determine the absolute path to the project root dir: do a 'pwd" in the directory with grid.html (something like: /Users/garth/Programming/Python/python3/ritzman )
+Edit the server.py file and:
     modify the root parameter to point to your paths.(in a terminal navigate to your project and do a 'pwd" in the directory with grid.html and in the views dir.)
 ...        return static_file('grid.html', root= '<yourPath>')
 ...        return static_file(img, root='<yourPath>/views')

-    modify the following line to have your ip address: run(host='<yourIpAddress>',port=8080,debug=True)
+    modify the following line to have your server ip address:
+...        run(host='serverIpAddress>',port=8080,debug=True)
+Exit editing server.py.
-Start the webserver by entering python3 server.py in the project root directory ( where server.py exists).
+Start the webserver by entering 'python3 server.py' in the project root directory ( where server.py exists).
-On any connected device with a browser, enter http://<server ip address>:8080/display You should see the 9 imgs displayed with their locations.
+On any connected device with a browser, enter http://<serverIpAddress>:8080/display You should see the conference title,  9 imgs displayed with their locations as you have edited them.